pytest-dev/pytest/doc/en/deprecations.rst

 Pytest has for a long time given an error when encountering an asynchronous test function, prompting the user to install a plugin that can handle it.
 It has not given any errors if you have an asynchronous fixture that's depended on by a synchronous test.
+If the fixture was an async function you did get an "unawaited coroutine" warning, but for async yield fixtures you didn't even get that.
 This is a problem even if you do have a plugin installed for handling async tests, as they may require special decorators for async fixtures to be handled, and some may not robustly handle if a user accidentally requests an async fixture from their sync tests.
 Fixture values being cached can make this even more unintuitive, where everything will "work" if the fixture is first requested by an async test, and then requested by a synchronous test.

-Unfortunately there is no 100% reliable method of identifying when a user has made a mistake, versus when they expect an unawaited object from their fixture that they will handle - either on their own, or by a plugin.
+Unfortunately there is no 100% reliable method of identifying when a user has made a mistake, versus when they expect an unawaited object from their fixture that they will handle on their own.
 To suppress this warning when you in fact did intend to handle this you can wrap your async fixture in a synchronous fixture:

 .. code-block:: python